sakopov/AspNetCore.CongestionControl/README.md

 *Congestion control middleware components for ASPNET Core.*

-This library provides a set of middleware components designed to help maintain API availability and reliability via several commonly used rate limiter algorithms.
+This library provides a set of middleware components designed to help maintain API availability and reliability via several commonly-used rate limiter algorithms.

 > Note, the rate limiting methods presented here are based on work outlined in Stripe's Engineering blog post - [Scaling your API with rate limiters](https://stripe.com/blog/rate-limiters) - with a few trivial modifications.